splunk/public-o11y-docs/gdi/opentelemetry/collector-kubernetes/kubernetes-config.rst

   * - Where is data collected?
     - At the node level.
-    - At the Kubernetes service level.
+    - At the Kubernetes service level, through a single point.

   * - Advantages
-    - * Granularity: This option ensures that you capture the complete picture of your RabbitMQ cluster's performance and health.
-This approach provides detailed insights into each node's operations, which is crucial for diagnosing issues and optimizing performance.
+    - * Granularity: This option ensures that you capture the complete picture of your cluster's performance and health.
-      * Fault Tolerance: If a node becomes isolated or experiences issues, its metrics are still being collected independently.
-This gives you visibility into problems affecting individual nodes, which might be missed if collecting metrics through a single point.
+      * Fault tolerance: If a node becomes isolated or experiences issues, its metrics are still being collected independently.
+This gives you visibility into problems affecting individual nodes.
     - Simplicity: This option simplifies the setup and management.
-Use this in environments where operational simplicity is a priority or the RabbitMQ cluster is simple and has only 1 node.

   * - Considerations
-    - Complexity: Managing and configuring agents on each node can increase operational complexity, specifically agent configuration file management can be more complex.
+    - Complexity: Managing and configuring agents on each node can increase operational complexity, specifically agent config file management.
-    - Might miss data: This option might result in a partial view of your cluster's health and performance.
+    - Uncomplete data: This option might result in a partial view of your cluster's health and performance.
 If the service collects metrics only from a subset of nodes, you might miss critical metrics from parts of your cluster.

+  * - Use cases
+    - Use this in environments where you need detailed insights into each node's operations.
+This allows better issue diagnosing and optimizing performance.
+    - Use this in environments where operational simplicity is a priority, or if your cluster is already simple and has only 1 node.

 Example: Add the MySQL receiver
 -----------------------------------------------------------------------------